Grand Designs: House of the Year

 Kevin revisits Alan and Judith, who in 2009 began constructing their prototype prefab home in Cumbria.
 Was Alan able to create a unique place to live but also save his steel business?

-Kevin revisits Denise and Bruno Del Tufo who six years ago set about transforming a concrete water tower in their back garden into an avant-garde contemporary home.
+Kevin revisits Denise and Bruno Del Tufo six years after they started transforming a concrete water tower in their back garden into an avant-garde contemporary home

 Kevin returns to the Weald of Kent and one of the most innovative houses ever featured on Grand Designs - a highly experimental arch-shaped home built from clay tiles.